sashliu/codeanddesignsamples/README.md

 other UI/UX projects that I have worked on with a focus on increasing accessibility through improved user interfaces.
 The final product can be seen through this link https://wonkywombat789.github.io/finalportfolio/

+Lastly, I have included a PDF with the findings from a deep learning project I did with fellow classmates.
+In this project we created a deep learning model to classify a song's genre based on its audio spectogram imagery.